Your rights and responsibilities at work

 They cover all areas of employment including your safety, pay, hours of work and more.
 With rights come responsibilities, for example at work you are responsible for your own and other people's safety and helping them feel welcome.

-- The Young Worker website offers advice on your first few days at work and work experience.
+- The Young Worker page of the RoSPA website offers advice on your first few days at work and work experience.